Eddie07/media/README.md

 Adjustment's part will be blinking.
 Press short the button to adjust.

-To switch the adjustments to the next part hold button long click
+To switch the adjustments to the next part hold button long action

 1st adjustments will be minutes, 2nd -- hours